expinc/sunagent/docs/API_REFERENCE.md

 ### List Jobs

 List all jobs.
-Some early ended jobs may not listed according to the configuration *CORE.retainjobs*.
+Some early ended jobs may not listed according to the configuration *CORE.jobCleanThreshold*.

 Method: ```GET /jobs```